Nationalism takes centre stage in Indonesia's election campaign

 The question of whether Indonesia is souring on the foreign money that helped bankroll much of its growth was thrust into the spotlight this year with a new law that aims to boost the country's profits by banning the export of minerals unless they have been processed first.

-That threatens the fortunes of some of Indonesia's biggest investors, notably two major U.S. mining companies with large operations in the country - Freeport-McMoRan Copper & Gold and Newmont Mining Corp.
+That threatens the fortunes of some of Indonesia's biggest investors, notably two major U.S. mining companies with large operations in the country - Freeport-McMoRan Copper & Gold (FCX.N) and Newmont Mining Corp (NEM.N).

 To continue exporting, mining firms must now either pay 20-25 percent tax from this year, rising to up to 60 percent by the second half of 2016, or invest hundreds of millions of dollars on new smelters.